 Visiting on adult inpatient wards

-Advocates/visitors who are required to make decisions on behalf of patients who do not have the capacity to make decisions for themselves.
-This includes people with delirium and/or dementia, a learning disability or autism.
+Advocates/visitors who are required to make decisions on behalf of patients who do not have the capacity to make decisions for themselves – includes people with delirium and/or dementia, a learning disability or autism.

-People with delirium and / or dementia in circumstances when presence of a close family member enables them to access care.
+Patients with delirium and / or dementiaor experiencing significant distress in circumstances when presence of a family member provides therapeutic benefit or help at mealtimes for example.

-In specific circumstances, patients whose rehabilitation requires the presence of their close family member to enable therapeutic outcomes to be progressed.
+Patients whose rehabilitation requires the presence of their family member to enable therapeutic outcomes to be progressed.
 This includes stroke patients and patients recovering from COVID-19 following intensive care.

 Visiting in the Emergency (A&E) Department

 The person needing care and treatment can be accompanied into the Emergency (A&E) Department by one person.
 Please be aware that if the waiting room becomes overcrowded, people accompanying non-vulnerable patients may be asked to wait outside.

 Visiting in children’s areas

 Paediatric Emergency (A&E) Department: Two parents or carers can accompany the baby, child or young person.
 Please be aware that if the waiting areas become overcrowded one of these parents or carers may be asked to wait outside.
 Please do not bring other children unless this is absolutely necessary (e.g. a breastfeeding baby).

 Sunshine Ward (inpatients): Families can designate two parents or carers to provide support to the baby, child or young person (paediatric patient) during the day.
 Both can be at the bedside and one parent or carer can stay overnight.
 Please speak to a member to staff about arranging ‘family time’ to enable additional family members including siblings and other close relatives to visit.